 We published Places, People and Planning position statement in June 2017 which set out our future priorities for the planning system in Scotland, taking account of responses to the consultation.
 This statement was accompanied by a Strategic Environment Assessment (SEA) Environmental Report.
 An independent analysis of the consultation responses was published in October 2017.

 The Position Statement proposed both legislative and non-legislative changes.
-Changes to primary legislation will be taken forward through a Planning Bill, which is expected to come before Parliament in winter 2017.
+Changes to primary legislation are being taken forward through the Planning Bill.
 Further changes will be made through secondary legislation following the Bill.
 Non-legislative improvements such as new policy, guidance, better co-ordination and support for performance improvements will continue alongside the legislative programme.

 The Bill is central to our package of measures intended to strengthen the planning system's contribution to inclusive growth and empowering communities.
 The Bill sets out our high level changes to the overall framework under which planning operates with the detail of how the new provisions will work in practice contained within secondary legislation and guidance.
 Following parliamentary scrutiny of the Bill we will commence work on developing the required secondary legislation through a longer term, collaborative programme of work.

-We have commissioned research projects to support development of the consultation paper.
+We have commissioned research projects to support development of the proposals in the consultation paper and the Bill.
 These cover:

 - Use of Simplified Planning Zones and equivalent mechanisms used outwith Scotland

 - The use of digital and 3D visualisations in planning